schloss/insecurity-demos/README.md

-infosec-demos
+insecurity-demos
 =============

-Infosec-demos is a simple debian package that provides tutorials and "canned" digital (in)security demonstrations to help trainers explain and demystify a handful of specific threats.
-It is intended for standalone functionality.
+A packaged, graphical user interface for demonstrating various digital security threats and mitigations.
+It is intended for standalone functionality in a training room context.

 Installation:
 * sudo apt-get install equivs
-* cd infosec-demos
+* cd insecurity-demos
 * make
-* sudo dpkg -i infosec-demos_<version>_all.deb
+* sudo dpkg -i insecurity-demos_<version>_all.deb

 Execution:
-* isecdem
+* insecdem